Plumsail/helpdesk-docs/source/User Guide/Reports.rst

 It is a dashboard representing all HelpDesk tickets.
 The dashboard consists of four chatrs:

--  Tickets by state - shows how many unassigned, overdue, in progress and new tickets are created.
+Tickets by state
+   Shows how many unassigned, overdue, in progress and new tickets are created.

--  Tickets by category - shows how many tickets are created within a specific category (Ticket field “Category”).
+Tickets by category
+   Shows how many tickets are created within a specific category (Ticket field “Category”).

--  Tickets by agents - shows how many overdue and non-overdue tickets each agent has (Ticket field “Due date”).
+Tickets by agents
+   Shows how many overdue and non-overdue tickets each agent has (Ticket field “Due date”).

--  Active requesters (Top 10) - shows top 10 requesters by the amount of tickets created.
+Active requesters (Top 10)
+   Shows top 10 requesters by the amount of tickets created.

 |overview|